kellyclemmensen/CXSProj1/README.md

 ## Cybersecurity Bootcamp Scripts
 ### Overview
-Below is a list of Bash scripts that I've created through the course of this Cybersecurity Bootcamp and their descriptions
+Below is a list of some of
+ Bash scripts that I've created through the course of this Cybersecurity Bootcamp and their descriptions

 | Script Name  | Script | Script Description|
 |---|---|---|